seanox/pdf-service/manual/Introduction.md

 #### Escaped Placeholders

-For the output of special and control characters a hexadecimal escape sequence can be used, for which the identifier from the placeholder must start with `0x`.
+For the output of special and control characters a hexadecimal escape sequence can be used, for which the identifier from the placeholder must start with `0x` and is followed by the hexadecimal code sequence

 ```
 #[0x0A]